 So many of our guests suggest we serve champagne during treatments like many other facial locations.
-While we are all about letting our hair down and having a good time, we are also passionate about reducing toxin exposure wherever possible.
 Ultimately, we do not serve alcohol because it actually exacerbates many skin conditions like eczema, acne, and dryness.
 We wanted to break it down a bit further for you, however, so here are the four main ways alcohol can worsen skin conditions.

 Alcohol dehydrates us in two ways.
-First, it prevents the body from absorbing water from urine in the kidneys.
+First, it prevents the body from absorbing as much water from urine in the kidneys.
 Second, it acts as a diuretic, causing us to urinate more often.
 So our bodies are absorbing less water and peeing out twice as much.
-This internal dehydration can lead to dryness or cause skin conditions like eczema, psoriasis and other atopic rashes to significantly worsen.
+Internal dehydration can lead to dryness or cause skin conditions like eczema, psoriasis and other atopic rashes to significantly worsen.

 Alcohol Kills Antioxidants

 Antioxidants are some of the most critical factors when it comes to maintaining skin health.
 They help fight against free radical damage that can cause dryness, fine lines and wrinkles, melasma, sun spots, discoloration of the skin and more.
 In today’s overly toxic world, we need ALL the antioxidants we can get and killing them off with unnecessary alcohol consumption just isn’t our thing.

 Like many substances, our bodies perceive alcohol as a toxin.
 This sets off an immune response oftentimes leading to systemic inflammation.
 When our body is inflamed, fresh blood cannot flow as fluidly throughout the body and toxins begin to build up.
 This toxin build-up can present itself as a sudden acne breakout, skin rashes, redness, and puffiness.

 Alcohol Can Hinder Detoxification